dawidkotarba/interview_questions/java.md

 - Describe what rehashing is and when it occurs.
 - What data retrieval speed you would get from JDK 7 HashMap if someone implemented malicious hashcode that returns same value for all items put to map.
 Would such thing even work?
 If yes why if no why?
 What about JDK 8+ ?
 - Does Java HashMap support perfect hashing?
+- What needs to be implemented to make hash based collection working (hashcode/equals)
+- Synchronized map vs ConcurrentHashMap
+- How to make a good key in Map?

 ### Lists
 - Can you put primitive types to List?
 Why?